Botxan/BetAndRuin/README.md

 ## Instalation
 ### Prerequisites
 - In order to fetch football matches, you have to register in an external Rest API like [this one](https://www.football-data.org/), and use the token provided by the API.
+Then, add your token to a new TOKEN environment variable.
 - Copy the config file located in the root of the repository to your user.home directory.
 Otherwise you may have problems connecting to the database and fetching some avatar images.
+- Set environment variables for the email (EMAIL) and password (PASS_EMAIL) used by the MailSender class.
+If you are using Gmail, remember to activate the "Access to less secure applications" option, otherwise the MailSender class will not be able to send emails.

-You can download the latest version [here]().
+You can download the latest version [here](https://github.com/Botxan/betandruin2022/releases/tag/untagged-92f68868d8f4db575729).

 ---